TheGernaeyCode/powerplatform-samples/powerautomate/README.md

 This repository contains samples that demonstrate different scenarios for using Power Automate with the Power Platform and covers both Cloud and Desktop.

-## Sample migration

 ## Have issues or questions?

-Please use following logic on submitting your questions or issues to right location to ensure that they are noticed and addressed as soon as possible.
+Please make sure to read the documentation in the assets folder.
+If you are still having an issue please post a comment and we will get back to you as soon as we can.

 ## Additional resources for Power Automate Cloud and Power Automate Desktop